 After the council meeting, Fuller said the investment group informed the borough of the agreement and gave approval to say a lease agreement has been signed with Trefoil.

 "We're excited about it.
-This is a popular topic.
-We just had extensive discussion at the last town hall meeting about it," Fuller said.
+This is a popular topic. ," Fuller said.

 "This is probably one of the two things the community most often asks for, besides movie theater," Fuller said.
 "Because Lansdale used to have two (bowling alleys) and now has zero, we’re a good fit.
 The closest alley is not far, but it's not like having one in your hometown."